SEO stands for Search Engine Optimization. Before I tell you about SEO, let’s start this blog with some facts.

-When you perform a search on Google (or on any other search engine), an algorithm works in real time to make you avail with the potential answer.
+When you perform a search on Google (or on any other search engine), an algorithm works in real-time to make you avail of the potential answer.

-Google performs a scan among its ‘hundreds of billions‘ indexed pages to obtain a set of relevant and potential answer to your query.
+Google performs a scan among its ‘hundreds of billions‘ indexed pages to obtain a set of relevant and potential answers to your query.

-Now the question is how Google get to know if it is the best set of the ‘relevant and potential’ answer?
+Now the question is how Google gets to know if it is the best set of the ‘relevant and potential’ answer?

-Google uses over 200 determining algorithms to score their search result, and surprisingly all these algorithms are private, Google doesn’t public them.
+Google uses over 200 determining algorithms to score their search results, and surprisingly all these algorithms are private, Google doesn’t public them.

 Luckily you are not required to take care of all these factors, I’ve gathered the most considerable factors that are responsible for website or webpage ranking.
 These are as follows:

-It is very obvious that if you’re searching for ‘What is SEO’ then you’ll never want to see the link to the webpages about ‘Tips & Tricks‘.
+It is very obvious that if you’re searching for ‘What is SEO’ then you’ll never want to see the link to the webpages about ‘Tips and Tricks’.

 That’s what Google consider at first, Google looks for pages that are nearly linked to your keyword.